DJDdawg/PHSX815_Project4/README.md

 Numerical Parameter Estimation for each experiments is done using the function, scipy.optimize.minimize_scalar,

 and is then averaged over many experiments to calculate the average value of $\lambda$ and its uncertainty, $\sigma_{\lambda}$.

+**Shot Noise**

+The Poisson Distribution describes how many times you expect an event to occur given an average rate parameter $\lambda$.
+One example of the application of this phenomenon is that of Shot Noise.

+Shot Noise is a type of noise that occurs in electronic or optical equipment due to the quantized value of the electric charge, or the particle nature of light (the photon).
+Fundamentally, Shot Noise can be described as fluctuations in a Poisson Distribution.

+In electronics, current is due to the movement of electrons.
+For a  current of one ampere, the number of electrons that pass through a given part of the wire is approximately $6.25 * 10^{18}$ electrons per second.
+For currents of this magnitude, the fluctuation in the number of electrons per second is infitesimal.
+However, for small currents where only a few electrons pass through a part of the wire per second the fluctuation will be quite large.
+These fluctuations are shot noise.